rsdoiel/antenna/columns.md

 ---

-## Office Hours: The biggest long-term effect of LA's dystopian nightmare?
+## Office Hours: The biggest long-term effect of LA’s dystopian nightmare?

 date: 2025-01-15, from: Robert Reich's blog